 We invite you to peruse the Web site to find out more about nursing at Georgetown and hope you will visit us in person soon.

 Since 1903, Georgetown's nursing program has graduated leaders.
-Graduates have gone on to distinguished positions of leadership in clinical and community settings, the federal government, and higher education.
+Graduates have gone on to distinguished careers and positions of leadership in clinical and community settings, the federal government, and higher education.

-- Patricia Grady (NHS'67) directs the National Institute of Nursing Research at the NIH.
+- Patricia Grady (NHS'66) is retiring from her role as director of the National Institute of Nursing Research at the National Institutes of Health, a position she held from 1995-2018.

 - Eileen Brennan Ferrell (NHS'75, G'83) serves as chief nursing officer at MedStar Georgetown University Hospital.